moosylog/galactic/README.md

 ## 🕹️ Quick Start

-- Open the game
+- Open the game.
-- Select your layout
+- Select your layout.
-- Start typing
+- Start typing.
-- Survive the swarm
+- Survive the swarm.

 No installs.
 No setup.
 No friction.